CNES/aviso-fes/python/README.rst

 This folder contains the necessary script to build a Python wrapper to the FES library.

-The setup script uses the Python Distribution Utilities (‚ÄúDistutils‚Äù) to build and install the library.
+The setup script uses the Python Distribution Utilities (ìDistutilsî) to build and install the library.
 Please see the associated documentation on how to install a `Python package <https://docs.python.org/3/installing/index.html#installing-index>`_.